New Jersey Car Insurance Minimums 2026: What the 35/70/25 Requirement Means for You

 Should You Buy More Than the New Minimums?

 The short answer: yes, in most cases.
-The new 35/70/25 minimums are a significant improvement over what New Jersey required before, but they still fall short of what experts recommend for meaningful financial protection.
+The new 35/70/25 minimums are a meaningful improvement over what New Jersey required before, but insurance experts, attorneys, and agencies widely agree they still fall short of what most drivers need for real financial protection.

-Consider this: a single serious injury accident involving hospitalization, surgery, and rehabilitation can easily exceed $100,000 — far more than the $35,000 per-person limit.
-If you're found at fault, you're personally responsible for any costs above your policy limits.
+Consider this: a single serious injury involving hospitalization, surgery, and rehabilitation can easily exceed $100,000 — far more than the $35,000 per-person limit.
+If you're found at fault, you're personally responsible for any costs above your policy limits — putting your income and assets on the line.
+This is especially important to note for homeowners and higher-income earners with significant assets to protect.
+Check out our guide on whether state minimum coverage is enough for a deeper look at why minimums often fall short.

 Coverage Levels Worth Considering